RikVoorhaar/IJ/README.md

 The [QR decomposition](https://en.wikipedia.org/wiki/QR_decomposition) has signature `T->T,T` and computes the reduced QR decomposition.
 That is, if `X` has shape `[m,n]` then `(Q,R) = qr X` creates matrices of shape `[m,/min[m,n]]` and `[/min[m,n],n]`.
 The first matrix has orthonormal columns, while the second is upper-triangular.

 The [Singular value decomposition (SVD)](https://en.wikipedia.org/wiki/Singular_value_decomposition) has signature `T->T,T,T` and computes the reduced SVD.
 If `X` has shape `[m,n]` (for simplicity assume `m>=n`) then `(U, S, Vt) = svd X` gives tensors of shapes `[m,n], [n], [n,n]`.
 To reconstruct the matrix `X` for this we have to do `?/+* U (?/+* diag(S) Vt)` (the `diag` is optional due to broadcasting).

+## Control flow

+Why would you need that?